1.1 The club will be called Peterborough Wargames Club, hereafter referred to as “the Club”.

 5.1 The club will be led by a committee of officials consisting of at least a Chairman, Treasurer and Secretary.

-5.2 The term of office for each official on the committee will be from the date of their election at the Annual General Meeting until the Annual General Meeting 12 months later.
+5.2 The term of office for each official on the committee will be from the date of their election at the Annual General Meeting until the next Annual General Meeting

-5.3 Officials must have attended at least one half of the meetings held during the past 12 months to be eligible for elections or re-election.
+5.3 Officials must have attended at least one half of the meetings held since the previous AGM to be eligible for elections or re-election.

 5.4 A minimum of one official will be present at each club meeting.